The Revenue Architect

 Share this post

-How to use Closed Lost reasons to find the gaps in your sales process
+How to use closed lost reasons to find the gaps in your sales process

 Unless you have a monopoly on your industry, it’s inevitable that you will lose more deals than you win.
 However, many sales teams make the mistake of chalking up their losses to things outside their control, like features or pricing, even when win rates can be increased simply by improving your sales process.

-An easy starting point for figuring out where to focus is to look at your most frequently reported closed lost reasons.
+A powerful starting point for figuring out where to focus is to look at your most frequently reported closed lost reasons.
 Most sales teams use variants of the following:

-• Non-responsive—used when the buyer stops responding to the salesperson’s follow up and “goes dark”.
+3. Non-responsive.
+When the buyer stops responding to the salesperson’s follow up and “goes dark”.

 No-shows are very common when you have a sales development team doing high volume outbound prospecting and optimizing for quantity of meetings rather than quality.
+If your SDRs are hounding the internet asking for “a quick 15 minute call?”, no-shows probably feature high on your list.

-The 3 ways to address this are to:
+The 3 ways to address this are:

 2. Send an agenda ahead of the call and ask what else the prospect would like to cover during the meeting.
 This gives your prospect the opportunity to give themselves a reason to come to the meeting.